DHTMLX/docs-diagram/docs/guides/diagram_editor/shapebar.md

 **Note**, that the `preview` property will be omitted when exporting data to the JSON format.
 :::

-## Setting the width of shapebar
+## Setting the width of Shapebar

-The default width of the shapebar is 300.
+The default width of the Shapebar is 300.
 You can change it and set any other width via the [`width`](/api/diagram_editor/shapebar/config/width_property/) property, e.g.:

 ~~~jsx
 const editor = new dhx.DiagramEditor("editor_container", {